cenzwong/blog/Ways-to-Interacte-K8s-with-Ezmeral/Readme.md

 > - https://github.com/bluedatainc/solutions/tree/master/APIs

 ## 4. hpecp python library (pre-alpha)
-If you are looking for a way to interact HPE Ezmeral programmatically, you can keep an eye on the hpecp python library from HPE Container Platform Community.
-Notes that it is still a prototype, it may be unstable and subject to change until this library reaches beta.
+If you are looking for a way to interact with HPE Ezmeral programmatically, you can keep an eye on the hpecp python library from HPE Container Platform Community.
+Note that it is still a prototype, it may be unstable and subject to change until this library reaches beta.

-> Resources
+> Reference:
 > - https://github.com/hpe-container-platform-community/hpecp-python-library
 > - https://hpe-container-platform-community.github.io/hpecp-python-library/hpecp.license.html
 > - https://pypi.org/project/hpecp/
 >

 ## Conclusion
-HPE Ezmeral Container Platform provides different ways for you to interact with kubernetes.
-Pick your favourite way on your favor environment.
-Happy Coding!
+HPE Ezmeral Container Platform provides different ways for you to interact with Kubernetes.
+Just pick your favorite way in your favorite environment.
+Happy Kubectl!